S0AndS0/100-days-of-code/rounds/_r000/029_javascript-type-inspection.md

 layout: post
 title: JavaScript Type Inspection
 date: 2020-05-26 10:35:24 -0700
-#date_updated:  # Optional and formatted like Tue May 26 10:35:24 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Function that demonstrates some messy bits of JavaScript types
 time_to_live: 1800
 ---